pubkey/mingo/README.md

 1. Support a single numeric type `number`.
 1. Does not support [types](https://www.mongodb.com/docs/manual/reference/operator/aggregation/type/#available-types) `"minKey"`, `"maxKey"`, `"timestamp"`, or `"binData"`.
 1. Does not support server specific operators.
 E.g. `$collStat`, `$planCacheStats`, `$listSessions`.
-1. Does not support geometry query operators.
+1. Does not support geometry operators.
 1. Does not support query operators dependent on persistent storage; `$comment`, `$meta`, `$text`.
-1. Does not support positional update operator `$`.
 1. Does not support server specific expression operators; `$toObjectId`, `$binarySize`, `bsonSize`.
 1. Aggregation pipeline operator `$merge` enforces unique constraint on the lookup field during input processing.
 1. Custom function evaluation operators; `$where`, `$function`, and `$accumulator`, do not accept strings as the function body.